 If a waiting list exists, we will connect you with the first person on that list.
 If they accept and pay in full, your workshop fee will be refunded.

-If there is no waiting list, you may apply your paid fees toward another Art Leap Adventures workshop within 12 months—unless your cancellation occurs within three months of the workshop start date, in which case this option is no longer available.
+If there is no waiting list, you may apply your paid fees toward another Art Leap Adventures workshop within 12 months, unless your cancellation occurs within three months of the workshop start date.
+In that case, this option is not available.

 SMALL PRINT, PLEASE READ